MateuszS6/MateuszS6/README.md

 ### Hi there 👋

 I am a student currrently pursuing a Master's degree in Computer Science at City, University of London.
+Driven by the desire to gain new experiences, contribute to innovative projects, and make a meaningful impact, all while remaining deeply passionate for software engineering, games, data science and cyber security.

 ---